 6. Hunt down more free boxes at Dollar Tree.

-Dollar Tree receives deliveries on Tuesdays and Wednesdays, which means a ton of free boxes!
-Call ahead and ask if they would be willing to set some aside for you to pick up, and there’s a variety of sizes to choose from.
+Dollar Tree receives deliveries several days a week, which means a ton of free boxes!
+Call ahead and ask if they would be willing to set some aside for you to pick up.

 7. Head to McDonald’s early for free fry boxes.

 You can score fry boxes for free from your local McDonald’s.
 When the fries arrive, they’re frozen, so no need to worry about a nasty, greasy smell.

-When I called around noon, they’d already broken down the boxes for the day and thrown them in the recycle bin.
+When we called around noon, they’d already broken down the boxes for the day and thrown them in the recycle bin.
 Call a McDonald’s near you early in the morning and have them set some boxes aside if you want to avoid dumpster diving.

 8. Get free boxes from Starbucks throughout the week.